 Go to Figma and log in.

-After logging in, you will be redirected to your Figma Dashboard, click the "Design" card visible in the dashboard, as shown in given screenshot with highighted red border.
+After logging in, you will be redirected to your Figma Dashboard.
+Click the "Design" card visible in the dashboard, as shown in the given screenshot with a highlighted red border.

 It opens a blank canvas titled "Untitled."